OncoImmunity/hla_simulator/README.md

 h   Print this help
 ```

-## Input-output example
+## Input-output

 **Input**
-Required arguments include -r with a fasta file containing the allele to spike variants in, -g with the gene annotations of the given allele (exon coordinates), -a with the name of the allele to be mutated and -b with the bam file containing the reads mapped to the allele that has to be spiked with germline variant(s).
+Required arguments include `-r` with a fasta file containing the allele to spike variants in, `-g` with the gene annotations of the given allele (exon coordinates), `-a` with the name of the allele to be mutated and `-b` with the bam file containing the reads mapped to the allele that has to be spiked with germline variant(s).

 **Output**

-- spiked_R1.fq.gz and spiked_R2.fq.gz: FASTQ files containing the spiked reads.
+- `spiked_R1.fq.gz` and `spiked_R2.fq.gz: FASTQ files containing the spiked reads.
-- spiked.ground_truth.vcf: VCF containing the spiked variant(s).
+- `spiked.ground_truth.vcf`: VCF containing the spiked variant(s).